-Patients can come to Eye Consultants of Atlanta for routine eye care as well as specialized care.
-During a routine eye exam, an eye doctor reviews your medical history and completes a series of tests to determine the health of your eyes.
+Patients can come to Eye Consultants of Atlanta for comprehensive eye care as well as specialized care.
+During a comprehensive eye exam, an eye doctor reviews your medical history and completes a series of tests to determine the health of your eyes.
 The information from an eye exam may lead to prescriptions or medical procedures.
 Eye examinations should take place periodically.

 We recommend the following guidelines:

 All children should have their eyes checked by age three.
 A family history of childhood vision problems, a wandering eye, crossed eyes, or other problems warrant earlier attention.

 Before the age of 20, as recommended by a pediatrician or other physician.

 Between the ages of 20-40, every five years, unless there are visual changes, pain, flashes of light, new floaters or tearing, or if the eye is injured.